mapattacker/datascience/unsupervised.rst

 While powerful, its use of correlation can be detrimantal when there is multicollinearity (strong correlations among features).

-There are various ways of computing:
- 1. Individual MD from each row of a dataset with N features
- 2. Single MD between two 1D arrays
- 3. Single MD between two groups of dataset, each with N features

-The Mahalanobis distance between two groups of vectors is the distance between their centers, computed in the equivalent of a principal component space that accounts for different variances.

 .. figure:: images/distance2.png
   :width: 250px
   :align: center